iceprosurface/vueireact/docs/guide/existing-projects.md

 ## Option 1: Project with Vue Functional Components

-For projects that use Vue-style functional components, use the `@vueireact/vite-plugin-vueireact` plugin:
+For projects that use [Vue-style functional components](https://vuejs.org/guide/extras/render-function#typing-functional-components), should use the `@vueireact/vite-plugin-vueireact` plugin:

 1. React-style components should have filenames ending with `.fc.tsx`
 2. Configure Vite: